 Despite the fact that it is a small village, Calumet Park has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the village for affordable transportation.

-The education level of Calumet Park citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.58% of adults 25 and older in Calumet Park have a college degree.
+In terms of college education, Calumet Park is nearly on par with the US average for all cities of 21.84%: 18.83% of adults 25 and older in Calumet Park have a bachelor's degree or advanced degree.

-The per capita income in Calumet Park in 2022 was $24,052, which is low income relative to Illinois and the nation.
-This equates to an annual income of $96,208 for a family of four.
+The per capita income in Calumet Park in 2022 was $25,854, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $103,416 for a family of four.
 However, Calumet Park contains both very wealthy and poor people as well.

 Calumet Park is a somewhat ethnically-diverse village.
 The people who call Calumet Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Calumet Park residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Calumet Park include African, British, German, Belizean, and Swedish.
+Important ancestries of people in Calumet Park include African, Polish, German, Irish, and British.

 The most common language spoken in Calumet Park is English.
 Other important languages spoken here include Spanish and Polish.